Innovative organizations with intangible assets are more successful than counterparts

 To answer this, one can start by picking up the business section of today's newspapers.
 Headlines increasingly feature stories that tell of the value a well-planned patent portfolio brings to an organization.

-And this is just one sector, albeit the most expensive (or lucrative - depending on what side of the bargaining table you sit), but the underlying message is that patents are no longer just defensive publications relegated to the purview of the legal department.
-Rather, they're corporate assets that contribute to a business's strategy and its potential for economic growth and success.
+And, this is just one sector, albeit the most expensive (or lucrative - depending on what side of the bargaining table you sit), but the underlying message is that patents are no longer just defensive publications relegated to the purview of the legal department.
+But, rather, they're corporate assets that contribute to a business's strategy and its potential for economic growth and success.

 The Thomson Reuters Top 100 Global Innovators exceeded the S&P 500 in every category assessed, by: